 Nutrition

 Looking for another Japanese dessert to make at home?
-Let us introduce you to our Raindrop Cake recipe!
-It is a low-calorie traditional snack hailing from Japan!
+Let us introduce you to our raindrop cake recipe.
+It is a low-calorie traditional Japanese snack.

 Leave a Reply